-AN ACT concerning open government; relating to the open records act; providing for reasonable prohibiting fees for electronic copies of records; exempting from disclosure formally closed investigations with no found violations; requiring district attorneys to file reports of violations with the attorney in-December October instead of January; relating to the open meetings act; determining the membership calculation of subordinate groups; requiring public bodies or agencies that live stream meetings to ensure that the public is able to observe; providing for a five minute deviation to resume an open meeting at the conclusion of executive sessions; amending K.S.A.
-45-219, 75-7d01, 75-753, 75-4318 and 75-4319 and K.S.A.
+AN ACT concerning open government; relating to the open records act; providing for reasonable prohibiting fees for electronic copies of records limiting certain charges for furnishing records and employee time required to make records available; exempting from disclosure records compiled in the process of formally closed investigations with no found violations and records that contain material that is obscene from disclosure; requiring county or district attorneys to file reports of violations with the attorney general in December October instead of January; relating to the open meetings act; determining the membership calculation of subordinate groups; requiring public bodies or agencies that live stream meetings to ensure that the public is able to observe; providing for a five-minute deviation to resume an open meeting at the conclusion of executive sessions; amending K.S.A.
+45-219, 75-7d01, 75-753; and 75-4318 and 75-4319 and K.S.A.
 2024 Supp.
 45-221 and repealing the existing sections.